 A gentle introduction to data assimilation principles and more specific information about the operational ECMWF data assimilation system is provided in the dedicated 'An Introduction to Data Assimilation' e-learning module on our Learning Platform (login required).

 We also use data assimilation to monitor climate change based on past observations – this is called reanalysis.

-The atmosphere is chaotic, meaning that even small differences in its state can lead to very different weather patterns occurring several days later – this is sometimes referred to as the butterfly effect.
-To account for the chaotic nature of the atmosphere and the associated uncertainty in prediction, we run an ensemble of 51 forecasts simultaneously; the forecast using the best possible initial state plus 50 other forecasts with slight variations to the initial state.
+The atmosphere is chaotic, meaning that even small differences in its initial state can lead to very different weather patterns occurring several days later – this is sometimes referred to as the butterfly effect.
+To account for the chaotic nature of the atmosphere and the associated uncertainty in prediction, we run an ensemble of 51 forecasts simultaneously; the forecast using the best possible initial state plus 50 other forecasts where the initial conditions and the model are perturbed.
 Our ensembles provide a probabilistic forecast which is an estimate of how predictable a particular weather situation is.

 Land data assimilation

 The ECMWF data assimilation system also includes a specific Land Data Assimilation System to initialise the land surface model variables.